 - Convert to black and white( grain makes black and white look cool and artistic 🙂 )

 - Use noise reduction in Lightroom or Photoshop, but not too much.
 You don’t want plastic people!

 - Expose to the right( this is something I will talk about another time).
-Basically, you slightly overexpose in camera and bring the exposure down in post processing.
+Basically, you slightly overexpose in camera and bring the exposure down in post-processing.
 Reducing the amount of noise in your photo.
-The reason people do this is because if you underexpose a high ISO image, there will be a ton of grain.
+The reason people do this is that if you underexpose a high ISO image, there will be a ton of grain.

 A lot of photographers are obsessed with keeping their ISO low so that there is no grain.
 But life and photos, happen in crappy light.
 And sometimes you have to crank up that ISO to capture that memory.
 Remember, the exposure triangle is about balance.
 You move one element, you change another.
 Remember: